This set of Microprocessor Multiple Choice Questions & Answers (MCQs) focuses on “Programmable Interval Timer 8254”.

 Explanation: The control word register contents are used for

-i) initialising the operating modes (mode 0-mode 4)
+i) initializing the operating modes (mode 0-mode 4)

 ii) selection of counters (counter0-counter2)